-Becoming an independent auto dealer in Washington is very in-depth and labor intensive that the Association is here to help prospective dealers with navigating with as little stress as possible.
-It can be overwhelming, costly and time consuming if done improperly.
+Establishing an Independent Auto Dealership in Washington State is a very in-depth and labor-intensive process.
+The Association is here to help prospective dealers with navigating with as little stress as possible.
+It can be overwhelming, costly, and time-consuming if done improperly.

 NEW DEALER EDUCATION

-The New Dealer Education class is a required 8-hour course that teaches potential dealers how to build their new company, regulations and requirements in the State of Washington to buy, sell and trade vehicles and how to grow your business once established RCW 46.70.079.
+The New Dealer Education class is a required 8-hour course that teaches potential dealers how to build their new company, regulations, and requirements in the State of Washington to buy, sell, and trade vehicles and how to grow your business once established WAC 308-66.

 At the end of the class, attendees will receive a certificate that is a required step toward having a license issued.

-Registration for the each class is done online through the calendar provided, there are two pages to complete the registration.
+All registrations for each class are done online through the calendar provided.
+Each person that attends must be registered for the class.
 Once the registration is completed, you will receive a copy of the confirmation in your email.
-Credit cards are only accepted for online registration.